vishalagrawal22/CPPT/README.md

 ## Features

 1. Fetch testcase data from an online judge.
-2. Compile (if applied) and run source code against the provided or randomly generated testcases.
+2. Compile (if applicable) and run source code against predefined or randomly generated testcases.
 3. Add your testcases to run your code on or enter the testcase interactively.
 4. Create a source code file with your saved templates.
 5. Open the source code automatically in your favourite editor